Schedule of Classes

 Search Courses

-Registration for Fall 2023 is ongoing.
+Registration for Spring 2025 is ongoing.
 All campuses are now open.

 If you are a first-year student at Luna, you must first contact the admissions office.
 After this, you will have to contact the Student Success Center for registration and the ACCUPLACER.